gollum/gollum/README.md

 See [here](https://github.com/gollum/gollum/wiki/Gollum-via-Docker) for instructions on how to run Gollum via Docker.

-### As an executable Java app
+### As a web application resource (Java)

-The [latest Release](https://github.com/gollum/gollum/releases/) of Gollum will always contains a downloadable `gollum.war` file that can be directly executed on any system with a working Java installation:
+The [latest Release](https://github.com/gollum/gollum/releases/) of Gollum will always contain a downloadable `gollum.war` file that can be directly executed on any system with a working Java installation:

 `java -jar gollum.war -S gollum <your-gollum-arguments-here>`